American Education Society: Origin

 In the early part of July 1815, a few individuals, including Congregational clergy affiliated with the Andover Theological Seminary, in Boston, Massachusetts, having become convinced of the necessity of greatly increasing the number of well qualified Protestant ministers, determined to make a special effort to accomplish the object.
 A meeting was convened in the vestry of Park Street Meeting House, July 20, 1815.
 Rev. Eliphalet Pearson, was called to the chair.
-It was voted to form a society, for the purpose of assisting young me, of proper qualifications, in their education for the ministry.
+It was voted to form a society, for the purpose of assisting young men, of proper qualifications, in their education for the ministry.
 A committee was appoint to draft a constitution, to be reported at a future meeting.
 This meeting was held in Boston, August 29, 1815, and attended by about 50 men.
 A constitution was reported and adopted article by article.

 History

 On December 7, 1815, the society was organized.
 Lt.
 Gov. Phillips was chosen President, and a board of directors appointed.
 The board held their first meeting on the same day.
 March 4, 1816, four beneficiaries were received.

 The society was incorporated December 1816, by the legislature of Massachusetts.

 But as the name first given, "The American Society for Educating Pious Youth for the Christian Ministry" was found to be practically inconvenient, in 1820, on application of the Society, the Legislature changed the name to "The American Education Society".

 In adopting a plan of organization, the founders of the Society aimed at establishing a system which should be simple and efficient, and which at the same time would admit of an easy extension over a wide territory.
 With this view, a "General", or Parent Society was instituted, composed of those who were members for life at the time of the annual meeting in May 1826; and of such others as shall hereafter be elected into it by ballot.
 In this Society was lodged the supreme and ultimate direction of all the concerns of the Institution.
 Its rules and regulations were conformed to by all who were patronized by its funds.

 The Society did not have buildings, and libraries, and a local establishment, to give it visibility like other institutions because the Directors wished to scatter their beneficiaries as widely as possible in other institutions.

+By the 1830s about a fourth of the American college students intending to become ministers were supported by the Society or by similar organizations operated by other Protestant denominations.